 The Company's operations involving contract drilling, exploration, and development activities require permits and other approvals from various federal, provincial, state, and local governmental authorities.
 Such operations are, and will be, governed by laws and regulations governing prospecting, development, mining, production, exports, taxes, labour standards, occupational health, waste disposal, toxic substances, land use, environmental protection, mine safety, and other matters.
 Environmental laws and regulations and their interpretation have changed rapidly in recent years and may continue to do so in the future.
-Evolving public expectations with respect to the environment and increasingly stringent laws and regulations could result in increased costs of compliance, and failure to recognize and adequately respond to them could result in fines, regulatory scrutiny, or have a significant effect on the Company's reputation and financial results.
+Evolving public expectations with respect to the environment and increasingly stringent laws and regulatory scrutiny, or have a significant effect on the Company's reputation and financial results.
 While the Company's policies mandate full compliance with all of its required permits and approvals and all applicable laws and regulations, there can be no assurance that it will obtain and/or maintain full compliance at all times.
 Failure to obtain and/or maintain full compliance with such permits, approvals and/or regulations could have adverse effects on the Company's revenue, cash flow and profitability.